Personalized Public Policy Analysis in Social Sciences using Causal-Graphical Normalizing Flows: Experiments, Results and Discussion

 In Fig.~\ref{fig:GNF main results}a, we see that all the models perform equally well under no model misspecification and effect modification/heterogeneity in data.
 However increasing the complexity by adding outcome model misspecification and data heterogeneity in Fig.~\ref{fig:GNF main results}b, we see that the regression based outcome methods not assuming the right functional forms, i.e., GCOM and RWR, result in biased estimates in both small and large samples. {GCOM\_THETA} in Fig.~\ref{fig:GNF main results} refers correcting GCOM by specifying the true functional form manually or parameterizing the model by a deep neural network as in the case of meta-learners to result in unbiased estimates.
 Hence, we see that {GCOM\_THETA} performs better than {GCOM} due to the correction.
 Similarly, since the treatment model is rightly specified, IPW estimates are unbiased.
 In contrast to Figs.~\ref{fig:GNF main results}a and \ref{fig:GNF main results}b, Fig.~\ref{fig:GNF main results}c indicates the treatment model is misspecified as well.
 With the treatment model misspecified, IPW no longer results in unbiased estimates.
 From Fig.~\ref{fig:GNF main results}, we show that in small-sample size regime, c-GNF results in unbiased estimates with comparable variance.
 We can still do better in terms of variance by appropriate selection of the deep neural networks as a part of the hyperparameter tuning, which is not our aim.
-The technical appendix also reports experiments with sample sizes [1000, 4000, 40000, 400000].
+A real-world application of c-GNF on a large-scale non-randomized observational study to analyse the impact of IMF (International Monetary Fund) program on the child poverty is conducted in~\citet{balgi2022counterfactual} that observes an effective reduction of child poverty by $1.2{\pm}0.24$ degrees in the Global-South, thus indicating the beneficial nature of IMF program on child poverty reduction.